Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 This is the official website of the Pantheon as a church.

-What happens if you can’t get tickets or show up on a weekend and didn’t realize you have to book in advance?
+What happens if you can’t get tickets or show up and it's sold out for the day?

 You can try to book guided tours with a tour company.